Research Background and Interests

 Digital Accessibility and Assistive Technology

-Over the past two years, I have collaborated with Dyslexia Canada and Drs Sandra Jack-Malik, Janet Kuhnke, and Christina Phillips from the School of Education and Health at Cape Breton University.
+Over the past four years, I have collaborated with Dyslexia Canada and Drs Sandra Jack-Malik, Janet Kuhnke, and Christina Phillips from the School of Education and Health at Cape Breton University.
 We have facilitated a series of open access presentations on supporting children and adults who have Dyslexia.
-We are continuing with the development of a research agenda linked to the creation of an elective course that will initially be offered the students at CBU, and that will eventually be offered as a faculty professional development opportunity, and as an open-access public learning opportunity.
+I am continuing with the development of a research agenda linked to the creation of an elective course that will initially be offered the students at CBU, and that will eventually be offered as a faculty professional development opportunity, and as an open-access public learning opportunity.
 Research themes under consideration center on the efficacy of technology-based interventions to support children and adults with Dyslexia for which there is anecdotal evidence of benefit.

 Digital Accessibility and Assistive Technology

-Over the past two years, I have collaborated with Dyslexia Canada and Drs Sandra Jack-Malik, Janet Kuhnke, and Christina Phillips from the School of Education and Health at Cape Breton University.
+Over the past four years, I have collaborated with Dyslexia Canada and Drs Sandra Jack-Malik, Janet Kuhnke, and Christina Phillips from the School of Education and Health at Cape Breton University.
 We have facilitated a series of open access presentations on supporting children and adults who have Dyslexia.
-We are continuing with the development of a research agenda linked to the creation of an elective course that will initially be offered the students at CBU, and that will eventually be offered as a faculty professional development opportunity, and as an open-access public learning opportunity.
+I am continuing with the development of a research agenda linked to the creation of an elective course that will initially be offered the students at CBU, and that will eventually be offered as a faculty professional development opportunity, and as an open-access public learning opportunity.
 Research themes under consideration center on the efficacy of technology-based interventions to support children and adults with Dyslexia for which there is anecdotal evidence of benefit.

 In March 2022, I published a chapter (Power, 2022a) on Digital Accessibility considerations and best-practices for designing online learning modules as part of the eCampus Ontario funded Thriving Online: A Guide for Busy Educators Open Access eBook initiative.